linresearchgroup/RRCGAN_Molecules_Ehl/data/trainingsets/README.md

-It has Data.pickle consists of all qm9 data with atom and bond matrices and heat capacities.
+﻿It has Data.pickle consists of all PubChemQC data with SMILES and one-hot encoded SMILES with gap values.